nerethos/docker-stash/README.md

 The regular image replaces ffmpeg with jellyfin-ffmpeg. jellyfin-ffmpeg contains multiple patches and optimisations to enable full hardware transcoding and is more performant than the regular ffmpeg binaries.

-There is a *"lite"* image that's based on Alpine linux for a smaller, more secure container.
+There is a *"lite"* image that's based on Alpine Linux for a smaller, more secure container.
 It has no hardware acceleration support.

 Both images include an entrypoint script that parses and installs all required dependencies for your installed plugins/scrapers.